department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/Profile-2.0-Conversation-Guide.md

 ## First Task: Wayfinding and profile navigation (Mobile View)

 **Scenario**
 1. You have recently moved and you've come to the VA website because you need to update your mailing address.
 Show me what you would do to change your mailing address.

-- Okay, since you will need to be logged-in for this task, we're going to use a prototype with fake information. (*send link*) Now you've found the location and landed on this page.
+- Okay, since you will need to be logged-in for this task, we're going to use a prototype with fake information and I'll send you the link. (*send link*)

+- Now you've found the location and landed on this page.
+Just as a reminder - all of the information in this prototype is completely made up.
+We will be logging in as 'Kim Washington' (who is completely fictional) today and if you could pretend to be her for these exercises, that would be great.

+Alright, just a reminder - you are trying to update your mailing address.

 2. (*On the Edit form*) Since this is a prototype, we are going to simulate typing in a new address by having you click into any of the fields in this form.
 That will update the whole address. (*On the updated form*) OK, now you have entered a new address.

-3. Great, could you show me how you'd edit the email address you use to log into VA.gov?
+- I noticed you got to the form to change your address from (*homepage*) or (*through the profile*) why did you go there?
+- Was it easy or hard to find where to edit your personal information?
+- Do you feel like you saw all of your personal information represented?
+- Did you feel like it was easy or hard to edit your mailing address overall?
+- What are your thoughts on having mailing address and home address?
 - Is it clear to you what parts of the page are editable?

-4. What is your impression of the personal information bar at the top of the page?
+- Did that exercise make sense to you?

+3. Great, from here, could you show me how you would see what bank account you have connected to your VA profile?
+- Why did you go to (*selected navigation*)?
+- Did that make sense to you?
+- Was anything confusing?

+4. Could you go ahead and open the profile menu?
+Okay, without clicking into any of the sections - could you explain to me what you think each one might be used for?
+- Personal and Contact Information
+- Military Information
+- Direct Deposit
+- Account Security
+- Connected Apps

+5. Go ahead and click into 'Account Security' and scroll through.
+- Does this section match your expectations?
+- Why?

 ### Things to watch for: